guialves202/Task-Management-System/README.md

 ```
 npx prisma migrate dev --name init
 ```
 This command will create the database that is in the .env file.
+The prisma provider is setted to mysql, you can change it in the schema.prisma file.
 After this, run this for transpile typescript to javascript:
 ```
 npm run build